LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 #### Request Body

 The request body defines how the Apple Pay bubble looks in the LiveEngage Agent Workspace and not how the bubble looks on the consumer device.
+This Apple Pay structured content in the Agent Workspace is for conversational context, transcript and historic records, as well as ease of use for agents.

 See the [introduction to templates](structured-content-introduction-to-structured-content.html#templates) for information on a basic template that you can send.

 ##### Example

-A very simple, basic structured content template would be just an image and text in a horizontal arrangement.
+A very simple, basic structured content template for Apple Pay would be just an image and text in a horizontal arrangement.

 ```json
 {